ember-community-russia/awesome-ember/README.md

 ### Tutorials

 - [How to learn EmberJS in a hurry](https://medium.com/ember-ish/how-to-learn-emberjs-in-a-hurry-c6fdeae256a0)
-- [Discover Ember 2](https://www.ludu.co/course/ember) - Learn how to build a Twitter clone from scratch
+- [Discover Ember 2](https://www.ludu.co/course/ember) - Learn how to build a Twitter clone from scratch.
 - [Ember Components: A Deep Dive](http://code.tutsplus.com/tutorials/ember-components-a-deep-dive--net-35551) - A closer look at using Ember Components.
 - [Ember runloop handbook](https://github.com/eoinkelly/ember-runloop-handbook) - A deep dive into the Ember JS runloop.
 - [Ember with Phoenix (AKA The PEEP Stack)](https://medium.com/peep-stack) - Developing an Ember front-end alongside a [JSON API](http://jsonapi.org/)-compliant [Phoenix](http://www.phoenixframework.org/) backend.